 Meero has the answer to all your real estate photography needs.
 Wherever you are in the world, we can guarantee a photographer, video cameraman or drone pilot available nearby.

 We have a tried and tested international network of over 40,000 highly professional, experienced photographers and drone pilots.
-If you can’t afford the drone, practise time and clearance, we can organise an aerial shoot of the highest quality for you.
+If you can’t afford the drone, practice time and clearance, we can organize an aerial shoot of the highest quality for you.

 You just have to choose the time, date and place, and Meero takes care of all the rest: